dblock/code.dblock.org/_posts/2017/2017-07-11-the-future-of-the-art-market-on-the-blockchain.markdown

 #### Uniquely Identifying Objects

-There're [thousands of Koons' balloon dogs](https://www.artsy.net/search?q=balloon%20dog), small and large, exchanging hands between collectors, galleries and auction houses.
+There are [thousands of Koons' balloon dogs](https://www.artsy.net/search?q=balloon%20dog), small and large, exchanging hands between collectors, galleries and auction houses.
 Distinguishing one balloon dog from another is a difficult problem, and Blockchain can most definitely become the place where we establish origin and identity.

 #### Establishing Provenance and Authenticity